Ron Boswell: Howard government (1996–2007)

+Final years (2007–2014)

+Boswell reluctantly announced his support for the merger of the Nationals and Liberals in 2008, seeing the creation of the Liberal National Party of Queensland as "the lesser of two evils" following suggestions that a new standalone conservative party should be created.

 In 2011, Boswell was a critic of the then Australian Government's carbon emissions trading scheme.
 He called for the scheme to be abandoned.
 On 17 September 2012, during a Senate debate on a proposed marriage inequality bill, Boswell spoke out against same sex marriage in Australia stating: "Two mothers or two fathers can’t raise a child properly.
 Who takes the boy to football?
 Who tells him what's right from wrong?
 What does he do?
 Go along with mum, or two mums?
 How does he go camping or fishing?
 It won’t work, it’s defying nature!"
-At the same time he remained an outspoken opponent of fringe conservative movements such as the Australian League of Rights and One Nation.

 Boswell announced on 21 September 2012 that he did not intend to seek re-election in 2013 and would retire when his Senate term expired in 2014.

+Personal life

+In 1966, Boswell married Leita Beattie, who worked as a schoolteacher at Moreton Bay College for over 40 years.
+He was widowed in 2021.

+Boswell published his memoirs, Ron Boswell: Not Pretty, But Pretty Effective, in December 2023.